dojo/docs/dojox/grid/EnhancedGrid/plugins/Menus.rst

   grid.selection.getSelected()

-2. When `Selector <dojox/grid/EnhancedGrid/plugins/Selector>` plugin if turned on, we can get the selected rows/column/cell by the following way:
+2. When `Selector <Selector>`_ plugin if turned on, we can get the selected rows/column/cell by the following way:

 .. code-block :: javascript
   :linenos:

   grid.plugin('selector').getSelected('row'|'col'|'cell');

-- More details please refer to `Selector <dojox/grid/EnhancedGrid/plugins/Selector>` plugin
+More details please refer to `Selector <Selector>`_ plugin

 ========